I thought it would be good to start the new year with a fresh look at the start of the Bible.

 First, we see that the account begins with a summary heading and ends with a summary conclusion.
 Each epitomizes the basic project of creation, which is to make “a place for everything” and then put “everything in its place.”
 At the start, the land has no “shape” (or structure)–no place to put anything.
 It has no “substance”–nothing upon it.
 But by the end, “the sky and the land” (realms of habitation) have been created, as well as “everything in them” (their inhabitants).

-This layout uses my own personal translation of the Genesis creation account, which first appeared in the book I co-authored with Dr. Stephen J. Godfrey, Paradigms on Pilgrimage: Creationism, Paleontology, and Biblical Interpretation.
+This layout uses my own personal translation of the Genesis creation account, which first appeared in the book I co-authored with Dr. Stephen J. Godfrey, Paradigms on Pilgrimage: Creationism, Paleontology, and Biblical Interpretation (now available free online through the link provided).
 I use the terms “sky” and “land” in the introduction and conclusion because these are the very same Hebrew terms used for the “sky” when it is created on the second day and the “land” when it is created on the third day, and for these locations everywhere else in the account.
 This translation brings out the fact that creation is being described from the perspective of an earth-bound observer.

 I also follow the textual choices recommended in Biblica Hebraica Stuttgartensia, which are supported by ancient versions and some Hebrew manuscripts.
 These make the account much more regular and consistent in terms of what happens on each day and in what order.
 With slight variations along the way, this is basically: